Vitalii-S13/my-firs-project/README.md

-# my-firs-project
+# my-first-project
-This is my-firs-project
+This is my-first-project